MarkKozel/CompOrgEText/docs/Introduction/Concepts/HardwareSoftware.md

 A simple [Hello World](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program written in Java [example code](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program#Java) is likely to result in a different set of bits for an Intel, AMD, or Apple CPU.
 The Java tools detect the target processor and use the correct conversion tools to create and execute the program.

 ::: tip
-Java, and other interpreted high-level languages actually have an ever more complex set of tools that non-interpreted languages.
+Java, and other interpreted high-level languages actually have a more complex set of tools than non-interpreted languages.
 It is beyond the scope of this class, but look around online if you are interested
 :::

 ## Example High- and Low-Level Program